19 Poems by Angelina Weld Grimké on Love, Longing, & Race

 Angelina Weld Grimké (1880 – 1958) was an American playwright, poet, and educator best known as a figure in the Harlem Renaissance of the 1920s.
-Following is a selection of poems by Angelina Weld Grimké on love, race, nature, and other subjects that preoccupied her.
+Following is a selection of poems by Angelina Weld Grimké on love (and the longing for it), race, and nature.

-Born in Boston, Massachusetts, Grimké was part of a family of biracial civil rights activists, and in earlier generations, abolitionists.
+Born in Boston, Massachusetts, Grimké was part of a family of Black, white, and mixed-race civil rights activists, and in earlier generations, abolitionists.
 Her father served some time as the Vice-President of the NAACP.

 Her great-aunts (including the similarly named Angelina Grimké Weld) were well-known abolitionists and advocates for women’s rights in the 19th century.
 They were significant influences for Grimké’s use of literature as a propagandist tool.